Grace-003/Basic-Git-and-Github-Training/Lab4-Branching-Merging.md

 ```

 ## Step 17 — Work on Branch & Commit

+> **Use it when:** you're on your branch and building.
+Commit as often as you like here — these commits are yours alone until you merge or push, so nobody sees the messy middle.

 In VSCode — right click → New File → `login.txt`